Partners for Postsecondary Success

 Momentum strategies

-• Innovative programs to incent optional (e.g., high intensity, continuous) attendance
+• Innovative programs to incent optimal (e.g., high intensity, continuous) attendance

 • Leverage technology to make real-time feedback, intensive advising, accelerated, flexible, and student-centered learning more available